-The Image Generator started as an initiative by a collective of artists and several organisations sharing the same building in Antwerp, Belgium.
-Each brought their own artistic practice and point of view to the table.
-The non-hierarchical initiative was inspired by the short film Detour de force (2014), a fascinating video portrait by Rebecca Baron of ‘thoughtographer’ Ted Serios, a Chicago bellhop who caused a sensation in the sixties with his alleged psychic ability to produce hundreds of Polaroid images from his mind.
-Since its first edition in 2015, The Image Generator kept on searching for different ways in which artistic encounters can express the imagination.
-This collective and engaged process reminds us that no reality is completely fixed.
+The Image Generator was initiated in 2015 by Platform 0090, Kunsthal Extra City, Lokaal 01 and Kunst/Werk, who shared the same building in Antwerp, Belgium.
+From this year onwards we ‘imagenerate’ together with additional partners who each bring their own ideas to the table.
+This non-hierarchical initiative was inspired by the short film Detour de force (2014), a fascinating video portrait by Rebecca Baron on ‘thoughtographer’ Ted Serios, who caused a sensation in the sixties with his alleged psychic ability to produce hundreds of Polaroid images from his mind.

-Platform 0090 is a sustainable international platform – a workshop and hub for research, creation, residency, production and presentation of trans-disciplinary art with attention for interspaces and hybridity.
-It accompanies a group artists in their innovative and contemporary artistic process and plays an active intermediary and service role in multidisciplinary art processes.
+Platform 0090 is a sustainable international platform.
+A workshop and hub for research, creation, residency, production and presentation of trans-disciplinary art with attention for interspaces and hybridity.
+The platform is anchored in a sustainable (inter) national network of artists and partners and converts emergent synergies into artistic processes.
+The organisation accompanies a group of artists in their innovative and contemporary artistic process and plays an active intermediary and service role in multidisciplinary art processes.

-Kunst/Werk is a structurally funded organization for dance.
-It embodies a professional and human space in which different dance practices can develop, with respect to the unique character and ambition of each one.
+Kunst/Werk is a structurally funded organisation for dance.
+It embodies a professional and human space in which different dance practices can develop.
 The oeuvre of choreographer Marc Vanrunxt is central to these contemporary dance creations, performances and research.